“And above all things have fervent love for one another, for ‘love will cover a multitude of sins.’”

 Jas 5:19-20, “Brethren, if anyone among you wanders from the truth, and someone turns him back, let him know that he who turns a sinner from the error of his way will save a soul from death and cover a multitude of sins.”

-The phrase “love will cover a multitude of sins” is a quote of Proverbs 10:12,
+The phrase “love will cover a multitude of sins” is a quote from Proverbs 10:12,

 “Hatred stirs up strife,